dantros/UnrealPluginsStart/README.md

 Well, it does not handle user inputs, however, the starting position of the monsters are randomized.
 So it is a mistery who would survive starvation first.
 The real game is in front of the screen, where you can gamble anything.
 Let us say, who do the dishes, a beer, a car, or even a delicious cake.
 Posibilities are endless, it is your call.

+## About Git-LFS

+To make this repository publicly available on Github, it is not possible to use Git-LFS.
+Consider renaming .gitattributes_off to .gitattributes and properly setup Git-LFS as explained at https://git-lfs.com/.
+You may be required to remove and re-add files with the extension .uasset and .umap.

 ## Art?

 The assets used in this demo were handpicked from the following free gorgeous asset packs.
 My sincere thanks to the original authors!.